"Proud and at peace", Parthiv Patel retires from competitive cricket | Sports-Games

 The baby-faced Parthiv, who made his Test debut under Sourav Ganguly, at the age of 17 years and 153 days, played 65 international games for the country, which included 25 Tests, 38 ODIs and two T20 Internationals.
 The left-handed batsman scored nearly 1700 runs (1696) across formats with 934 runs (6 half centuries) coming in the longest format.
 In ODIs, he scored 736 runs with four half-centuries and a highest score of 95.
 He effected 72 dismissals in Tests, which include 62 catches and 10 stumpings.

 In fact, he played his first Ranji Trophy after he was dropped from the India squad in 2004 due to below-par glovework on tours of Australia and Pakistan.
-He was thankful to all captains and ''especially Dada'' referring to BCCI president Sourav Ganguly.
-Once Mahendra Singh Dhoni came into the scene, just like other glovesman, Parthiv also had to play the catch-up game and be satisfied being the second keeper and at times playing as a specialist batsman.
+He was thankful to all captains and ''especially Dada'', referring to BCCI president Sourav Ganguly.
+Once Mahendra Singh Dhoni came on to the scene, just like other glovesmen, Parthiv also had to play the catch-up game and be satisfied being the second keeper and at times playing as a specialist batsman.

-He rediscovered himself as an opening batsman in white ball cricket and that's how played a bit of ODIs for India during his second coming but chances were few and far between.
+He rediscovered himself as an opening batsman in white ball cricket and that's how he played a few ODIs for India during his second coming but chances were few and far between.
 However, Parthiv like a true sportsman had always accepted that he can't blame Dhoni for his sporadic national appearances as both he and Dinesh Karthik got chances to cement their places before Dhoni.

 But he did become a domestic legend and before retirement, played an astonishing 194 first-class games in which he had scored 11,240 runs with 27 hundreds at an average of 43 plus.
 Add to it, 194 List A games and 204 T20 games, Parthiv had a long run but it was just that Dhoni was a few lightyears ahead as a performer.
 But Parthiv did play for a lot of IPL teams, including Mumbai Indians, Chennai Super Kings, Royal Challengers Bangalore during the last 13 editions.
 Probably not getting a game in this IPL edition for RCB was decisive in his case.